codebuster009/AI-Learning/kartavaya_notes.md

 Transformers are models that understand or generate sequences (like text) by using attention — a mechanism that helps the model decide which parts of the input matter most right now.

+# What are dimensions in a model?
+we say larger dimensions, we are talking about things like: hidden size (embedding dimension) number of heads size of each head feedforward dimension number of layers
+These define how big the model is inside.
+If you increase: embedding dimension → model gets more parameters number of layers → model gets more parameters feedforward dimension → more parameters heads → more parameters
+These are like adding: more neurons, more connections, more weights 👉 More dimensions = more weights = more parameters = larger model

+# WHAT IS CONTEXT LENGTH?
+Context length = how many tokens the model can read at once.
+Newer models have 8,192… 32,000… 100,000… even 1,000,000
+But WHY doesn’t this increase parameters?
+Because context length does not add any new weights to the model.
+Instead, it changes how much memory the model uses during a single inference, not the model's actual size.

+# Why context length does NOT add parameters
+Because the same attention block weights are reused for each position in the sequence.
+Self-attention does this:
+For each token, compute Q, K, V using the SAME learned matrices So whether you have: 100 tokens 1000 tokens 10,000 tokens 1,000,000 tokens The number of matrices (parameters) stays the same.
+The model just has to do more computation for more tokens.

 # Attention mechanism

 “attention mechanism leverages key, value, and query vectors:” , heart of transformer architecture